rockettheme/docs/Docs/phpbb/modules/roknavmenu.md

 Before you can use the generated menu, there are some settings that need to be adjusted for phpBB3 to enable support for RokNavMenu Exporter.

 First, you will want to make sure you have the latest version of RokBB 3/5 (depending on the RocketTheme Style you have deployed), as well as the phpBB3 style you want to use.
-Once these are in place and activated, you will need to select **RokBB 3/5 Global Configuration** and configure it as follows:
+Once these are in place and activated, you will need to navigate to **ACP -> Styles -> Rockettheme Styles -> Global Configuration**, select **RokBB 3/5 Global Configuration**, and configure it as follows:

 ![][nav3]